Thinking and Breathing (Patrons)

 If you are a Patron, please log in:

-You may wish to have a chair available.
+Later on in the lesson you’ll be sitting on the floor.
+You may wish to have a chair available. instead.
 Other considerations and adaptations are mentioned just after you’re asked to lie down, after the anatomy lesson.

 In the cross-legged seated “healthy slump” portions, the weight of your head (and your arms, if you choose to have your hands hanging on the back of your head) is used in part to help you feel the muscles of your back relax and lengthen more as you explore.
-The expansion of your front is limited by your roundedness, and there’s more room for air in the back of your chest.
 Over time your head may sink a little lower on the exhales, even as you may also discover it rising slightly with the inhales.

 It also appears in our Deep Dive courses called Breathing with Vitality and The Pelvic Floor: Less Is More.